 TikTok Stats Roundup

 That being said, we hope this article will give you a look at the bigger picture, the demographic you can target with the app, the behaviour of TikTok users on the app, and help you determine if TikTok is one of the social media platforms you should add to your social media marketing strategy.
-Without further ado, here is our comprehensive TikTok stats roundup!
+Without further ado, here is our comprehensive roundup of stats about TikTok!

 TikTok Growth Statistics